• Skip to main content

 A simple yet powerful Gantt chart maker like the Office Timeline drag & drop online app lets you skip the hassle of having to navigate the intimidating menus of complex tools and make your own Gantt chart in just three steps.
 The only thing you need is a free account that lets you share your creations and collaborate in real time with team members and stakeholders.

 More of a PowerPoint kind of person?
 No problem.
-You can now test the advanced features of the Office Timeline Pro+ add-in and customize any of our pre-designed professional Gantt chart templates by simply installing the 14-day free trial version on your device.
+You can now test the advanced features of the Office Timeline add-in and customize any of our pre-designed professional Gantt chart templates by simply installing the free trial version on your device.

 Turn project data into professional timelines